Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Dataset Details

 \section{Dataset Details}

-\textbf{Pyramid Sampling Strategy.} We first describe our efficient sampling strategy, which balances coverage of the control space with the cost of generating synthetic scenes.
+\textbf{Pyramid Sampling Strategy.} We first describe our efficient sampling strategy, which balances coverage of the control space with the cost of generating synthetic scenes (see also Algorithm~\ref{alg:pyramid} in \Cref{sec:algo_details} for the corresponding pseudocode).
 Enumerating all combinations of control scalars and randomized scene settings would lead to a combinatorial explosion, so we adopt a \emph{pyramid generation strategy} that varies the number of sampled scalars per layer while keeping the sampling distribution uniform.

 Specifically, we divide the control range $[-1,1]$ into five layers and sample $9 + 7 + 5 + 3 + 1 = 25$ scalar values using jittered sampling, ensuring that \emph{every point in the interval has equal probability of being selected}.
 For each layer, we generate six scenes using our randomized scene-generation procedure (described later in this section), and each scene is rendered across all scalar values assigned to its layer.